unesco/open-sciences/README.md

 Visit https://127.0.0.1:5000 in your browser once the server is running.

+> **💡 Tip - Reset Records for Full Programmatic Control**
+> After starting the server, you may want to reset all records to use only the curated scientific publications defined in `scripts/data/publications.csv`.
+This gives you full programmatic control over your dataset:
+>
+> ```bash
+> make scripts-reset CSV='data/publications.csv'
+> ```
+>
+> This command will delete all existing records and import only the high-quality scientific publications from the CSV, ensuring a clean and controlled dataset.
+See the [Scripts Microservice](#scripts-microservice) section for more details.

 ### Login Credentials

 The system comes with three ready-to-use user accounts: